Frequently Asked Questions

 I’m pregnant, can I come to class?

 Please note that many classes offered at TPY are vigorous and will heat the body and elevate your heart rate, sometimes quite considerably.
-The hot yoga classes are heated up to 32 degrees Celsius and may not be suitable during pregnancy so please seek professional advice first.
+The hot yoga classes are heated up to 34 degrees Celsius and may not be suitable during pregnancy.
+Our non-heated Inspired flow, yin and restorative classes are suitable for pregancy howver please seek professional advice before attedning.

 Can I bring my children to yoga?